Guanajuato (city)

-Guanajuato (/es/, Otomi: Ndänuë) is a municipality in central Mexico and the capital of the State of Guanajuato.
-It is part of the macroregion of the Bajío.
-It is located in a narrow valley, which makes its streets narrow and winding.
-Most are alleys that cars cannot pass through, and some are long sets of stairs up the mountainsides.
-Many of the city's thoroughfares are partially or fully underground.
-The historic center has numerous small plazas and colonial-era mansions, churches, and civil constructions built using pink or green sandstone.
-The city historic center and the adjacent mines were proclaimed a World Heritage Site by UNESCO in 1988.
+Guanajuato (/es/, Otomi: Ndänuë) is a municipality in central Mexico and the capital of the state of Guanajuato.
+It is part of the Bajío macroregion.
+The city is built in a narrow valley, which gives its streets a winding layout; many are narrow alleys inaccessible to cars, while others consist of long stairways up the mountainsides.
+Several of its thoroughfares run partially or entirely underground.
+Its historic center contains numerous small plazas and colonial-era mansions, churches, and civic buildings constructed from pink or green sandstone.
+The historic center and adjacent mines were designated a UNESCO World Heritage Site in 1988.

-The growth of Guanajuato resulted from the abundantly available minerals in the mountains surrounding it.
-Its mines were among the most important during the European colonization of America (along with Zacatecas also in Mexico, Potosí in Bolivia and Ouro Preto in Brazil).
-One of the mines, La Valenciana, accounted for two-thirds of the world's silver production at the height of its production.
+Guanajuato's wealth came from the rich mineral deposits in the surrounding mountains.
+Its mines were among the most important in the Americas during the colonial period, alongside those of Zacatecas in Mexico, Potosí in Bolivia, and Ouro Preto in Brazil.
+One of these mines, Valenciana Mine, was responsible for two-thirds of the world's silver production at the height of its output.
+For this reason, the UNESCO designation applies to the Historic Town and Adjacent Mines.

-The city is home to the Mummy Museum, which contains naturally mummified bodies that were found in the municipal cemetery between the mid 19th and 20th centuries.
-It is also home to the Festival Internacional Cervantino, which invites artists and performers from all over the world as well as Mexico.
-Guanajuato was the site of the first battle of the Mexican War of Independence between newly assimilated Mexican insurgent warriors and royalist troops at the Alhóndiga de Granaditas.
+The city is also home to the Mummy Museum, which houses naturally mummified bodies found in the municipal cemetery between the mid-19th and 20th centuries.
+It is likewise home to the Festival Internacional Cervantino, which attracts artists and performers from Mexico and around the world.
+Guanajuato was also the site of the first battle of the Mexican War of Independence, fought between insurgent forces and royalist troops at the Alhóndiga de Granaditas.